 Age is Just a Number

 Ruben believes that with modern training methods, proper nutrition, modern medicine, sitting less, using good ergonomics at work, and mental toughness techniques, it will become more and more common for older athletes to compete in the Olympics.

 Life expectancies will get higher.
 100 will be the new 60.
-People won’t have mid-life crises until they are in their eighties.
+People won’t have mid-life crises until they are in their 80s.

 People will be in their prime in their 50s and 60s.